What's on My Mind (Kansas song)

 "What's on My Mind" is a song written by Kerry Livgren that was first released by Kansas on their 1976 album Leftoverture.
 It was also released as the follow-up single from the album to their hit "Carry On Wayward Son".

 "What's on My Mind" was not as successful as "Carry On Wayward Son" and did not chart on the Billboard Hot 100.
 It did reach No. 87 on the Cash Box Top 100 Singles chart.
 It also reached No. 89 in Canada.

-"What's on My Mind" was the first song written for Leftoverture and served as a stating point for the album.
+"What's on My Mind" was the first song written for Leftoverture and served as a starting point for the album.

 Reception

 Cash Box said of the single "What's on My Mind" that it has a "combination of accessible pop melodies and brittle-edged instrumentation" and that "there are hooks here in the guitar work as well as the harmony vocals."
 Record World said that "its structure is much simpler than 'Wayward Son'" but that "its high-energy hooks [are] just as compelling."